imabderrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script changes the group owner for the file 'hello' to 'school'
 - **100-change_owner_and_group**
 This script changes the owner and the group owner for all the files and directories in the working directory
+- **101-symbolic_link_permissions**
+This script changes the owner and the group owner of a symbolic link named _hello